andyatkinson/blog/_posts/2009-07-29-rails-23-features.md

 Rails application templates are a way to put project configuration in a single file.
 Common setup chores like installing gems, plugins, JavaScript libraries, adding initializers, or writing custom rake tasks can be automated with Rails templates.

 Use `rails app -m mytemplate` or a template can even be applied to an existing project.
-Browsing templates on github is also a nice way to see which tools and techniques other developers are using.
+Browsing templates on GitHub is also a nice way to see which tools and techniques other developers are using.

 #### Nested Model Forms